wvhulle/cargo-dirty/README.md

-# cargo-dirty
+# cargo-frequent

-This tool tells the cause of long Rust / Cargo recompilations.
-It uses verbose output of the Cargo `check` command for this and may detect:
+This tool tells the cause of frequent recompilations by Cargo in Rust projects.
+It uses by default the verbose output of the Cargo `check` command.
+Causes of frequent recompiles that this tool may find:

 - environment variable changes (most common)
 - file changes